Dorset-Council-UK/cside-docs/docs/rights-of-way.md

 - Operational status - pick an operational status from the drowdown menu

 Click on 'Create' once you're done and you'll be taken to a details page where you can make changes or add photos, view statements and any infrastructure on the route (see the edit Right of Way section below).

-## Search for a Right of Way

-Search for Rights of Way in a number of ways:

-- Search by route code
-- Search using other information including the team responsible, status, type and more

-If your search finds only one Right of Way, you'll be taken straight to the details.
-If your search brings back more than one result, you'll see the results in a table and can click on the one you want.

 ## Close or reopen a Right of Way